Simbiat/lodestone-parser/README.md

 ## Test script

-There is a `\Simbiat\LodestoneTest` class to test run all the available functions in some general scenarios.
+There is a `\Simbiat\FFXIV\LodestoneTest` class to test run all the available functions in some general scenarios.
 Run it to get samples of output formatting and timings for each type of test in a table format.
 Note, that the last 2 tests are 'error tests', so their results are purposefully reversed for the report's consistency.
 Additionally, achievements' test is purposefully ran with `details` set to true and Free Company members in `All pages` mode, because of this their benchmark results will be presented as list of timings.

 ## Getting results